kantai/passe-framework-prototype/README.md

 Running Applications
 --------------------

-0. General hint: check out the "hello world" application settings.py file.
+0. General hint: check out the benchmarking application's `settings.py` file.
 1. Modify your settings.py:
    Engine should be the `pgsql_psycopg` option